Douggx/FutureX-Spacial-Trips-APP-/README.md

 ### Languages, frameworks and libraries used

-- React, JavaScript, HTML, Styled Components, Axios, Figma and React-router-dom
+- React, JavaScript, HTML, Styled Components, Material UI, Axios, Figma and React-router-dom

 ### What I learned